croessner/nauthilus-website/docs/configuration/configuration-file.md

 ## Macros

-As SQL and LDAP queries have to deal with user names or other information, it may be required to define several macros inside the queries, which must be replaces by Nauthilus.
+As SQL and LDAP queries have to deal with usernames or other information, it may be required to define several macros inside the queries, which must be replaced by Nauthilus.

 The main implementation is adopted from Dovecot, but only a subset of all possible macros is currently provided.